fpgadeveloper/fpga-drive-aximm-pcie/docs/source/stand_alone.rst

 #.
 In the Vitis Explorer panel, double-click on the System project that you want to run -
    this will reveal the applications contained in the project.
 The System project will have the postfix "_system".
 #.
 Now click on the application that you want to run.
-It should have the postfix "_echo_server".
+It should have the postfix "_ssd_test_system".
 #.
 Select the option "Run Configurations" from the drop-down menu contained under the Run
    button on the toolbar (play symbol).
 #.
 Double-click on "Single Application Debug" to create a run configuration for this